ReviewInstrumental/DSL-dataset-description/README.md

-If you want to contribute or dive into the plugin or the language, you may need extra steps.
+You may need extra steps if you want to contribute or dive into the plugin or the language.
 As Langium (the base framework of the plugin) is not stable, there are a few actions we need to do manually.

 1 - "npm install" to install dependencies.